-I don’t know if anybody is familiar with the story of Robert the Bruce and the Spider, but it’s very similar; Robert had been repeatedly beaten by English King Edward I, and one night he watched a spider try several times to weave a web only to fail each time.
+“Timur and the Ant” is basically, with the details changed the story of Robert the Bruce and the Spider.
+Robert had been repeatedly beaten by King Edward I of England, and one night after another defeat he watched a spider try several times to weave a web only to fail each time.
 Finally the spider succeeded, and Robert the Bruce was inspired to try again to establish an independent Scotland.
-The rest is history, and supposedly we owe it all to the spider, though the fact that Edward I had died and been succeeded by his much less competent son, Edward II, probably also had something to do with Robert’s change in fortunes.
+The rest is history, and supposedly we owe it all to the spider.
+I would argue that Edward I’s death and the accession of his much less competent son, Edward II, was more important than the spider thing, but I digress.

-Another funny story about Timur is his supposed meeting with an Islamic Sufi shaykh (in this context shaykh means head of a Sufi order, from its grammatical meaning of “elder”) named Sayyid Ali Hamadani sometime around 1380, give or take (Hamadani died in 1385).
+Another story about Timur that I like involves his alleged encounter with a Sufi elder named Sayyid Ali Hamadani sometime around 1380, give or take (Hamadani died in 1385).
 Hamadani was well-known for his habit of always sitting facing the direction of Mecca.
-Timur, who liked Sufis as long as they didn’t appear to be raising their own armies behind his back, summoned Hamadani for an audience to determine if he was a threat.
-Hamadani shocked Timur by meeting with him and sitting with his back toward Mecca, and when Timur asked him why he broke with his custom Hamadani explained that to face Timur one must necessarily turn his back on Mecca.
-Timur didn’t like that very much, but he got over it when Hamadani swore he was not, and would never be, a military threat to the conqueror.
+Timur, who liked Sufis as long as they didn’t threaten him, summoned Hamadani for an audience to determine whether he was harboring any political ambitions.
+When Hamdani arrived, he shocked Timur by breaking with his usual practice and sitting with his back toward Mecca.
+When Timur expressed his surprise, Hamadani supposedly explained that, in order to face Timur, one must necessarily turn his back on Mecca.
+Timur, who wasn’t a particularly religious guy, nevertheless didn’t like the implication of that comment that very much, but apparently let it slide.